 With the arrival of the second generation, the Delica saw major upgrades, both inside and out.
 Engine-wise, there were a total of nine engine choices.
 Four of those engines were gasoline and ranged from 1.4L to 2.0L.
 The remaining five were diesel versions which started from a 2.2L 16-valve turbodiesel and went all the way up to a 2.5L 8-valve turbodiesel.
 All engines were offered in an inline four-cylinder configuration only.

 The width was also increased to measure a total of 1,690mm (67”), thanks to stricter regulations put in place by the Japanese government.
 The suspension wasn’t forgotten either.
 A new independent wishbone suspension was introduced in the front, while the rear got leaf springs.
-Also available was a sliding side door alongside a one-piece gas strut that help up the rear hatch.
+A sliding side door alongside a one-piece gas strut was also available, which helped up the rear hatch.

 In Australia, Chrysler introduced the Delica under the name “Chrysler L300 Express” at the Adelaide motor show.
 The Philippines also go the van and named it the “Mitsubishi L300 Versa Van”.
 It was available there until the beginning of 2012.
 In Indonesia, the Delica went by “Colt 300” and was only available with the 2.5L turbodiesel.
 A gasoline engine was offered for a short period of time, but due to poor demand, it was quickly taken off the market.